 Next, add the vanilla extract and the first egg and beat slowly until mostly combined.
 Then add the remaining egg and mix until well combined, still mixing everything on low speed.
 Now, add the sour cream and spices and continue mixing until combined.

-Change mixer attachment to a whisk and beat on medium-high speed for 5 minutes or so until completely smooth and lump-free.
+Change mixer attachment to a whisk and beat on medium-high speed for 1-2 minutes or so until completely smooth and lump-free.
+NOTE: DO NOT OVER-MIX.
+Be sure to stop once the batter becomes smooth.
 Fold in diced apples.

 TO MAKE THE CRUMBLE TOPPING: